mumez/Historia/doc/Tutorial.md

 The number of events can grow significantly over time.
 So retrieving all events is not practical in real-world applications.
-To retrieve the most recent event versions, use the `eventVersionsReversedFromLast:` method.
+To retrieve the most recent event versions, send the `#eventVersionsReversedFromLast:` message.
 This method returns a limited number of event versions, starting with the newest and working backward.

 ```Smalltalk
 modelSpace eventVersionsReversedFromLast: 5.